Get in touch!

 Enrolling in the CIC Research Project

-We are actively recruiting for the Fall 2019 CIC research session.
+We are actively recruiting for upcoming sessions.
 If you are interested in participating in CIC, please email Dr. Amy Myers for more information by email at email@example.com or call 336-334-3266